ml-explore/mlx-examples/stable_diffusion/README.md

 ------

-Although each component in this repository can be used by itself, the fastest way to get started is by using the `StableDiffusion` class from the `diffusion` module.
+Although each component in this repository can be used by itself, the fastest way to get started is by using the `StableDiffusion` class from the `stable_diffusion` module.

 ```python